 The VoIP monitor works with thresholds that denote acceptable performance.
 If any of these levels get crossed, the monitor generates an alert.
 This is shown in the system dashboard, but it can also be forwarded to technicians by SMS or email.
 The notification draws staff to the VoIP monitor and gives them time to take action before performance issues become noticeable to the user community.

 Site24x7 APM Iis a subscription service and it is offered as a base package with add-on services available.
 Useful additions available include a network monitoring tool and a log management service.
-You can get a 30-day free trial of Site24x7 APM.
+You can get a free trial of Site24x7 APM.

 ManageEngine OpManager is a network monitoring tool that can monitor VoIP calls for packet loss, latency, jitter, MOS, and Round Trip Time.
 It uses Cisco IP SLAs to monitor the Quality of Service (QoS).
 The software allows you to monitor the performance of calls and view paths in a WAN environment.